Mixe people: Religion

 Ritual practices include prayers and sacrifice to a non-human entity called ‘The One Who Makes Being Alive (yë’ yïkjujykypyëjkp),’ which gives vitality.
 Rituals are also performed to entities such as the Rain, the Wind, and the Earth.
 Ritualistic ceremonies of the Mixe people involved primarily female shamans practicing diverse rituals involving but not limited to 'protection, divination, childbirth, travel, and hunting,' reflecting their connection to and evolution from ceremonial traditions of their Mesoamerican ancestors, the Olmec people.
 In Life as a Making, Perig Pitrou asserts that humans use technological activities to understand vital processes such as growth, reproduction, aging, and death.
 For example, the building of the earth in the Mixe origin story is a sequential process similar to that of pottery making.
 Mixe newborns are given ritual baths to make them strong and hard, similar to the hardening of pottery in a kiln.
 Human life is seen as being built and shaped by the Creator.

+The creation myth of the Mixe people involves how ‘The One Whose Activity is to Have Ideas’ (täätyunpï) molds and shapes the world's beings.
+In this myth, the world created by ‘The One Whose Activity is to Have Ideas’ is likened to basket weaving or pottery, and the being's creations are described as inanimate objects, with ‘The One Who Makes Being Alive (yë’ yïkjujykypyëjkp)’ being the one who then breathes life into these objects created by ‘The One Whose Activity is to Have Ideas.’
+In this way, much like a potter baking a piece of clay, there are two parts to creation and this is evident in their customs, such as birth rituals or rituals for rain to “breathe life into” the earth.

 In addition to and in modification of the Catholic system, the Mixe maintain a pantheon of gods representing certain aspects.
 These include: